Pumpkin Scones with Cinnamon Icing

 Don’t you love fall?
 It’s that time of the year when everything becomes colorful and wonderful.
 Crisp and expectant.

-A season of expectation not only of the holidays to come, but wonderful savory and sweet foods we get to make in the fall.
+A season of expectation not only of the holidays to come but also of the wonderful savory and sweet foods we get to make in the fall.

-From everything pumpkin, including Pumpkin Bread, Pumpkin Muffins, and Pumpkin Pie to more interesting savory flavors.
+Everything from pumpkin, including Pumpkin Bread, Muffins, and Pumpkin Pie, to more interesting savory flavors.
 Like we use in soups, stews, curries, and even Pumpkin Spice Granola.

 With a hint of sweetness, these scones are soft and incredibly delicious with the pumpkin spice flavors we love.
 Baked and ready in 30 minutes.